This PC doesn't currently meet all the system requirements

 What is secure Boot?

-Secure boot is a security measure developed by members of the PC industry to help make sure that a device boots using only software that is trusted by the Original Equipment Manufacturer (OEM).
+Secure Boot is a robust security feature devised collaboratively by the PC industry to enhance device security by ensuring that a device initiates the boot process exclusively with software that is endorsed and trusted by the Original Equipment Manufacturer (OEM).

 How to check the status of Secure Boot on your computer?